raspberryvalley/docker-mkdocs/README.md

 This is our Docker Image for running [MkDocs](http://www.mkdocs.org/).
 It is based on [Alpine](https://hub.docker.com/_/alpine/), a minimal Docker image based on Alpine Linux with a complete package index and only 5 MB in size.
 We were inspired by [elamperti](https://hub.docker.com/r/elamperti/docker-mkdocs/) and his MKDocks image.

-Our Dockerfile and instructions are is available at GitHub
+Our Dockerfile and instructions are is available at [GitHub](https://github.com/raspberryvalley/docker-mkdocs)

 ## Introduction

 This documentation describes the creation and usage of the *MkDocs* image.
 On top we provide a few *PowerShell* scripts to simplify day-to-day authoring of content.

+> If you don't want to roll your own, but start using the image, jump to the section **Pulling the image from Dockerhub** below.

 To learn more about setting up your project in *MkDocs* and working with the tool, see the [MkDocs Getting Started](http://www.mkdocs.org/#getting-started) manual.